kl1nton/2_SBA_Practice_Papers/4_SBA_Practice_Paper.md

 --------------

 ### Q1
-Regarding the anatomy of the rectum:
+Regarding the *anatomy of the rectum*:

 	A. The rectum begins after the termination of the sigmoid colon at the level of L5
 	B. The superior rectal artery is a branch of the internal iliac artery